 When it comes to the largest cost of getting a new snake, the enclosure is normally where you’ll spend the most money.
 Small plastic enclosures can be cheap; however, they can be too small for several species and are only a temporary containment.
 Also, you may want to upgrade to something nicer looking.

 A glass aquarium is a pretty standard setup for most snake owners.
 It’s not too expensive and provides a nice habitat for your snake.
 However, the prices of a glass aquarium can vary wildly between sizes.

 If you’re looking to get a premium terrarium for your snake, that’s going to be much more expensive.
 But these typically have quality features such as front opening doors, adjustable ventilation ports, built-in lid and latch, and pre-installed mounting for lights and heat lamps.

 But there’s a sneaky cost when it comes to purchasing your snake’s enclosure—the lid.
 Most of the cheaper enclosures such as the plastic ones or glass aquariums aren’t sold together with the lid.
 And the lid generally costs just as much as the tank itself.

 A lid isn’t something you can go without when raising snakes.
 They are natural escape artists even when they do have a cover.
-Without one a lid, it’ll be hard to keep them in for longer than five minutes.
+Without a lid, it’ll be hard to keep them in for longer than 5 minutes.

 Keeping your snake healthy involves using proper lighting and heating.
 Fortunately, this doesn’t have to be super expensive.
 Most of the time, you can satisfy the light requirement through the use of incandescent UVB light bulbs.